Australia 4.0

 Download A4.0 White Paper Download A4.0 White Paper

-Through a series of online discussions led by experts and covering six areas, Australia 4.0 will endeavour to identify the key issues/obstacles to ensuring a ‘new’ electricity system is fit for purpose as we migrate to net zero emissions.
-Topics proposed include:
+Through a series of seven online national discussions led by experts and covering six areas, Australia 4.0 endeavoured to identify the key issues/obstacles to ensuring a ‘new’ electricity system is fit for purpose as we migrate to net zero emissions.
+Topics included:

 • Overview